 Time passed.

-In early 2020, Jorgensen reached out to veteran stage and studio drummer Mario Calire (The Wallflowers, Ozomatli) and had him record some drum takes on one tune and that quickly led to Calire playing on all of the tracks.
+Jorgensen reached out to veteran stage and studio drummer Mario Calire (The Wallflowers, Ozomatli) and had him record some drum takes on one tune and that quickly led to Calire playing on all of the tracks.
 Calire connected Jorgensen with other local musicians such as Kevin McCormick (electric bass), and Randy Tico (upright bass).
 Also enlisted on this project is Jeremy Turner on cello and Dave Cipriani on classical Indian slide guitar.

 Their first single “Cycling” is more or less an improvisation that has been slightly edited and re-sung.
 Jeremy Turner provides the wonderful pulsating cellos that accompany Jorgensen’s meticulous production and Calire’s sly rhythms.